syangav/Fast-Planner/README.md

 ## 1. Prerequisites

-- Our software is developed and tested in Ubuntu 16.04, [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu).
-Other version may require minor modification.
+- Our software is developed and tested in Ubuntu 18.04, melodic.

 - We use [**NLopt**](https://nlopt.readthedocs.io/en/latest/NLopt_Installation) to solve the non-linear optimization problem.